Ivanhtz/gestion_frutas/README.md

 - Admin123

 # Descripción
-Esta App esta realizada con NodeJs, Angular y Mysql.
+Esta App está realizada con NodeJs, Angular y Mysql.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.